About the program

 Inclusion Agency support

-Gowrie SA is the Inclusion Agency (IA) for South Australia delivering free inclusion support services under the Australian Government’s Inclusion Support Programme (ISP).
+Gowrie SA is the Inclusion Agency (IA) for South Australia delivering free inclusion support services under the Australian Government’s Inclusion Support Program (ISP).
 We provide assistance to all eligible Early Learning and Child Care (ELCC) services to build their capacity to include children with diverse needs and/or backgrounds within mainstream services.

 The Inclusion Agency will assist ELCC services to include all children by providing tailored inclusion advice and support from Gowrie SA Inclusion Professionals.
 The Inclusion Professionals are part of a multi-disciplinary team located in both the metropolitan area and regionally.

-- Children with a disability or undergoing assessment
+- have a disability or developmental delay

 - Aboriginal and Torres Strait Islander children

-- Children from culturally and linguistically diverse backgrounds
+- children from culturally and linguistically diverse backgrounds

-- Children from refugee or humanitarian backgrounds
+- children from refugee or humanitarian backgrounds

 Gowrie SA is working towards inclusion for all children and assists the following types of eligible Child Care Subsidy-approved services: